munira-alduraibi/Ecommerce-DataBase/README.md

 # Database for Ecommerce store 💳

 ## What?
-This project is meant for designing a database for an Ecommerce store that sells coffee beans and Equipments.
+This project is meant for creating a database for an Ecommerce store that sells coffee beans and Equipments.
+The main objective of this project is to find an idea and to draw the needed notations and then converted them to an ER model [as shown below](#chens-notation) and then after that writing [the SQL commands](e_commerce.sql) needed to create the database, tables, and some other commands to query and minplate the data.

 ### Business Rules